What's in my Control?

 Yoga Sutra 1.2 states, "The restraint of the mind-stuff is yoga."
 Therefore, if you feel bound, you are bound.
 If you feel liberated, you are liberated.

-“Things outside neither bind nor liberate you: only your attitude toward them does that.” -Sri Swami Satchidananda
+“Things outside neither bind nor liberate you: only your attitude toward them does that.” - Sri Swami Satchidananda

-If you can control your thoughts as you want, you are not bound by the outside world.
+If you can control your thoughts as you wish, you are not bound by the outside world.
 If you can control your mind, you have controlled everything.
 Then there is nothing in this world to bind you.

 What’s in my control?
 MY MIND